Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

 \subsection{Labelled Target Dataset}

+This setting is commonly used in deep learning context.
+In practice, the deep networks are rarely trained from scratch (with random initialization), since the target datasets rarely have sufficient labelled data.
+Thus, transfer learning is generally used.
+The pre-trained deep models from a very large source dataset are used either as an initialization (then fine-tune the model according to the target data) or as a fixed feature extractor for the target, which is generally different from the original task (i.e. different label spaces).

-When limited labelled data (maybe only one example per category) are presented in the target dataset, the problem is generally named \textit{one-shot learning} or \textit{few-shot learning}.
-The characteristics of this problem are shown in Table~\ref{tab:HETELsup}.
-This setting is closely related to multi-task learning.
-The difference is that one-shot learning emphasize on the recognition on the target data with limited labelled data while multi-task learning aims at improving all the tasks with good training data in each task.
+The fine-tuning procedure is similar to \textit{one-shot learning} or \textit{few-shot learning}.
+The key difference is that the available target data are sufficient for the target task in fine-tuning but in few-shot learning, the target data are generally rare (e.g. only one sample per class in the extreme case).
+The few-shot learning also has close connection with multi-task learning.
+The difference is that one-shot learning emphasizes on the recognition of the target data with limited labelled data while the objective of multi-task learning is to improve all the tasks with good training data in each task.